DiarmuidHenry/Restaurant-Booking/README.md

 - **Mandatory Opening and Closing times, even when closed**

-  When I tried added an entry to the `ExceptionalOpeningHours` database (the restaurant is closed on Christmas Day), an error appeared stating that I had to add an opening and closing time
+  When I tried added an entry to the `ExceptionalOpeningHours` database (e.g. that the restaurant is closed on Christmas Day), an error appeared stating that I had to add an opening and closing time.

   ![Error when restaurant closed on special day](/media/readme-images/bug_missing_times_when_is_open_false_1.png)